fievelk/binance-klines/README.md

 ### Usage

 BinanceKlines can be used both as command line tool and python module.
+The package fetches data from Binance's [`GET /api/v3/klines`](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-data) endpoint.
+Since this endpoint is [flagged as `SECURITY_TYPE = NONE`](https://binance-docs.github.io/apidocs/spot/en/#endpoint-security-type) in Binance docs, it is not necessary to provide an API key to download the data.

 #### From command line